-Oil Industry of Serbia (NIS) buys OVM gas stations in Bosnia-Herzegovina3.
-December 2012. / News Serbia Energy
+Oil Industry of Serbia (NIS) buys OVM gas stations in Bosnia-Herzegovina, News Serbia Energy

 Oil Industry of Serbia (NIS) on Friday in Belgrade signed a cotnract to acquire 100 percent ownership of OVM’s Bosnia-Herzegovina assets.